jason6q/cloud-slurm/README.md

 4. [Lambda Labs](lambda.ai) - Cloud GPU Provider
 5. [MLFlow](https://mlflow.org/) - MLOps platform to track training progress.
 6. [Docker](https://docs.docker.com/desktop/setup/install/linux/) - Containerization for our code.
+7. [NCCL Operations](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/operations.html) - Useful to know when dealing with DDP and FSDP

 ## Tailscale Setup
 Register and subscribe to a [plan](https://tailscale.com/pricing) on Tailscale.
 Each of our nodes need to communicate with each other through some network and the easiest way to do this is to have them all connected to a single VPN with assigned static IP addresses.
-(More on this later, see setting up shared network storage)
+(More on this later)

 ### Generating an Auth Key
 Once you've done that we'll have to generate an Auth key so that our nodes can connect into the VPN.